Yushi-Hu/tifa/README.md

 You can also <a href="https://raw.githubusercontent.com/Yushi-Hu/tifa/main/tifa_v1.0/tifa_v1.0_question_answers.json" download>Download here</a>

+## TIFA v1.0 Human annotations
+We release the human annotations on text-to-image faithufulness in `human_annotations` to facilitate future research in this direction.
+Refer to the readme in the directory for details.

 ## VQA Modules

 We provide easy interface to run VQA inference.
-The supported image-to-text models include `mplug-large, git-base, git-large, blip-base, blip-large, vilt, ofa-large, promptcap-t5large, blip2-flant5xl`
+The supported image-to-text models include `mplug-large, git-base, git-large, blip-base, blip-large, vilt, ofa-large, promptcap-t5large, blip2-flant5xl`.
+You can also customize your own VQA models in `tifascore/vqa_models.py`.

 To peform inference